 The tea has stunning flavours of fresh grass and asparagus with a smooth, nutty finish of hazelnut.
-Combined with a soft and round mouthfeel and a long, honeyed sweetness it is sublime tea.
+Combined with a soft and round mouthfeel and a long, honeyed sweetness, it truly is a sublime tea.

 The taste of spring